nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <li><a href="…">Main heading.
 Subtitle</a></li>
 ```

-The links must always reference the corresponding sectioning element for the heading in the content file, not the `h[x]` element directly.
+The links must always reference the corresponding sectioning element for the heading in the content file, not the heading element directly.
 This is usually a [^section^] element, but can also be an [^aside^] or any other sectioning element.
 Thus, in the example below, the link should point to the id `level3_2` in that content file:

 <aside class="example" title="Target section for navigation document">